 Vitamin C has become a recommended staple in an effective skincare routine—and for good reason.
 The active boasts a long list of benefits including brightening and evening skin tone, protecting against free radical damage, and promoting collagen production.
 But while it presents itself as a miracle worker, it isn't always so great for those with sensitive skin.
-If you're in that camp, vitamin C can cause irritation, redness, and other uncomfortable skin woes.
+If you're in that camp, vitamin C might cause irritation, redness, and other uncomfortable skin woes.
 While it is best to speak with a dermatologist when deciding which ingredients will be most compatible and effective for your skin type, it's worth reading up on a few editor favorites.
 There are products that feature many of the same benefits as vitamin C but offer a more gentle touch.
 Below we've rounded up five vitamin C alternatives to consider if you have sensitive skin.

 If you're looking to replace vitamin C with something more gentle, niacinamide is an excellent alternative.
 Like vitamin C, it's a potent antioxidant that can neutralize free radical production, it brightens skin, and minimizes fine lines.
 In Peter Thomas Roth's PRO Strength Niacinamide Discoloration Treatment, the powerful ingredient helps reduce the look of discoloration and uneven skin tone.
 Niacinamide is also less likely to clash with other skincare ingredients in your routine, meaning you're less apt to cause irritation.
-That said, while it's better for sensitive skin, you should still introduce it gradually into your regimen and begin with the lowest percentage (typically 10 percent) to build your skin tolerance.
+That said, while it may be better for sensitive skin, you should still introduce it gradually into your regimen and begin with the lowest percentage (typically 10 percent) to build your skin tolerance.

 One of the major benefits of incorporating vitamin C into your skincare regimen is for sun protection—yet in today's world, it's not enough.
 "Vitamin C has been recognized as a beneficial skincare ingredient for decades, since we found that it can protect superficial skin layers from the harmful effects of UV," explains Dr. Loretta Ciraldo, MD, FAAD, a board-certified dermatologist and the founder of Dr. Loretta skincare.
 "In this screen-oriented 21st century, we dermatologists are now starting to focus on keeping skin protected from artificial visible light (AVL) emitted by digital screens."